Akron Dissolution Of Marriage Lawyer

 The legal team at Slater & Zurz understands the many issues that can arise during the termination of a marriage, even in an amicable dissolution of marriage.
 We not only know how to quickly and effectively resolve these matters but will do so while protecting your rights and preserving your best interests.
 Our dedicated and compassionate family law attorneys will also provide guidance and support through the dissolution process and work diligently to ensure the final dissolution judgment is both fair and equitable.

 During this time of uncertainty, we know you have many questions and concerns.
 We are here to explain your rights, discuss the dissolution process and determine if it is the right option based on your specific needs.
-We invite you to sit down with one of our Akron, Canton, or Cleveland dissolution of marriage lawyers and discuss your situation during a free, confidential consultation.
+We invite you to sit with one of our Akron family law attorneys and discuss your situation during a free, confidential consultation.
 You can reach us anytime, day or night, by calling 330.762.0700 or filling out our online contact form.